– Do you euthanize animals?

 · UPAWS is an independent non-profit which is not affiliated or supported by any other humane organization.
 We do at times apply and receive grants from other humane organizations, or join some of their national campaigns.

 -Does UPAWS have employees or is it run by volunteers?

-- UPAWS has about 12 paid staff members, full-time and part-time and occasional, and about 100 active volunteers who help in-shelter and outside of shelter.
+· UPAWS has about 11 paid staff members, full-time and part-time and occasional, and about 100 active volunteers who help in-shelter and outside of shelter.

 -If I donate, where does the money go?

 · All general donations collected help cover operating expenses which include all supplies needed for animal care (food, toys, bedding, veterinary, etc.), utility costs, insurance costs, employee wages, office supplies and more!
 Donors may also choose to contribute to one of our special programs such as the Pink Lady Fund in which donations are held specifically for emergency veterinary care.
 Pet Sponsorship donations reduce the adoption fee of an animal and our Spay It Forward fund helps low income families cover a portion of the cost to spay or neuter their pet.
 Check out our donation page.

 -I would like to plan a fundraiser for UPAWS.
 Where do I start?